 What is the process for a leave of absence?
-Any student that anticipates being out of school for one semester or more for either financial, medical/health, personal, military or employment purposes must submit the Leave of Absence Petition form to their advisor no later than the second week of the semester.
+Any student that anticipates being out of school for one semester or more for either financial, medical/health, personal, military or employment purposes must apply for a Leave of Absence Petition no later than the second week of the semester.
 To do so, a student must:

 During this time, if accepted, students will be permitted to retain access to email, registration, and maintain the University requirements set forth at the time of the first semester at Temple University.

 Also at this time, students become noted as “not enrolled” on all status requests, which could affect housing, insurance, etc. and are financial aid ineligible.

 Why Should I Declare a Minor or Certificate?
 Minors, along with certificates, are increasingly popular as students try to master multiple subjects on the way to flexible careers or future education.
 Having a secondary area of study can signal to a job interviewer that you have concrete expertise.
 It can also set you apart from other graduate school applicants.
 However, it is important to talk to your CPH advisor to find out what minors and certificates would work best for you and your program.

 How is a Minor different from a Certificate?
 A minor is a designated sequence of courses in a discipline or area of undergraduate study.
 It is typically 18-24 credit hours and is independent of the student’s major.
 A certificate is an academic program in which the student completes a prescribed course of study, typically 12-17 credits.
 Like a minor, it is offered to students outside of the major.
 It may also be offered to non-degree seeking students.